istio/istio.io/content/en/blog/2019/announcing-1.3/index.md

 - Added a new Grafana dashboard for Citadel
 - Improved the Pilot dashboard

-To see a complete list of changes, see the [release notes](/about/notes/1.3).
-As always, there is a lot happening in the [Community Meeting]https://github.com/istio/community#community-meeting) (every other Thursday at 11 a.m.
-Pacific) and in the [Working
+See the [release notes](/about/notes/1.3) for the complete list of changes.
+As always, there is a lot happening in the [Community Meeting]https://github.com/istio/community#community-meeting); join us every other Thursday at 11 a.m.
+Pacific.
 Groups](https://github.com/istio/community/blob/master/WORKING-GROUPS.md).
 And if you haven’t yet joined the conversation at [discuss.istio.io](https://discuss.istio.io), head over, log in with your GitHub credentials and join us!